MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-business-continuity-and-disaster-recovery.md

 - Use [Azure Site Recovery](/azure/site-recovery/avs-tutorial-prepare-azure) or [Zerto](/azure/azure-vmware/deploy-zerto-disaster-recovery#scenario-3-azure-vmware-solution-to-iaas-vms-cloud-disaster-recovery), if Azure IaaS virtual machines are the disaster recovery target for the Azure VMware Solution private cloud.

 - Minimize manual input by using automated recovery plans within each of the respective disaster recovery solutions.
 These plans are helpful when working with either VMware Site Recovery Manager or partner solutions.
 A recovery plan gathers machines into recovery groups for failover.
-It then helps to define a systematic recovery process by creating independent units that can failover.
+It then helps to define a systematic recovery process by creating independent units that can fail over.

 - Set up smoke tests or disaster recovery drills at least once a year to ensure recovery plans work as expected.
-The level of effort running these drills is determined by the orchestration capabilities of the chosen disaster recovery tool.
+The orchestration capabilities of the chosen disaster recovery tool determine the level of effort that's involved with running these drills.

 - Use [geopolitical regional pairs](/azure/availability-zones/cross-region-replication-azure) as the secondary disaster recovery environment.
 Some of the benefits of regional pairs are prioritized region recovery, sequential updates, physical isolation, and data residency.